wso2/kubernetes-pipeline/docs/getting-started-mgw.md

-# Getting Started - WSO2 API Microgateway
+## Getting Started with Kubernetes Pipeline for WSO2 API Management

 Setting up a basic pipeline for WSO2 API Microgateway on Kubernetes is quick and simple.

 You can set up a simple CI/CD pipeline for WSO2 API Microgateway in two steps.

   - Create a Docker image for WSO2 API Microgateway.

   - Deploy the CI/CD pipeline.

 Before you begin to develop your pipeline, set up the following prerequisites in your Kubernetes cluster.

-## Prerequisites
+### Prerequisites

   - Install and set up Helm.

-- Install Nginx Ingress Controller Git release nginx-0.22.0.
+  - Install NGINX Ingress Controller Git release tag `nginx-0.22.0`.

-## Deploy the CI/CD pipeline
+### Deploy the CI/CD pipeline

 1. Download the [sample values.yaml](../samples/values-mgw.yaml) file and replace the placeholders with their respective values.